 You have to consider that DNA also works as a fractal antennas, which is able to send, receive and also to process signals under the form of radio frequencies.
 There is no doubt, that artificial radio frequencies such as those of cell towers and in particular these new type of towers (4G LTE, 5G, 6G), which have a much higher density of signals, they may somehow interfere with the ability of DNA to retain and transmit biological signals.
 This is one level of danger, that very few biologists are aware of (Electromagnetic Effects on Mitochondria).

-There is however a light at the end of the tunnel, or there is some ray of hope.
 Thanks to the principles of biological quantum entanglement, that we have learned how to exploit in the field of biology and medicine.
 Now we can transfer the information from the microbial DNA to the human DNA and in so doing, we can train so to speak the microbes to withstand whatever assumed condition they are exposed to, including this new technology.
 Then we can train them to transfer this resilience of theirs to our DNA.
 So lets say, that there are good reasons to be worried about the introduction of these new technologies, but fortunately since the knowledge in the field of quantum biology, in the field of micro-biome medicine is advancing as fast as potentially harmful technology, then we can exploit this knowledge to protect ourselves from any real, potential or perceived danger from these new technologies.

 Third Brain – Microbiome